uxlfoundation/oneapi-construction-kit/doc/source/cl.md

 ## Deprecated Entry Points

-Deprecated OpenCL 1.0 and 1.1 functions which are implemented by ComputeAorta for conformance and backwards compatibility.
+Deprecated OpenCL 1.0 and 1.1 functions which are implemented by the oneAPI Construction Kit for conformance and backwards compatibility.

 ### [clGetExtensionFunctionAddress][clGetExtensionFunctionAddress]